markdown-all-in-one/docs/docs/guide/compatibility.md

 Disable VS Code extensions you don't need until the editor works again.

+Occasionally, removing some key bindings can mitigate the problem.
+See the "Non-keyboard IME" section.

 Explanation:

 Some markdown-it plugins use algorithms with very high [time complexity](https://en.wikipedia.org/wiki/Time_complexity).
 If multiple VS Code extensions depend on such things, the VS Code extension host may take tens of thousands of milliseconds, because it is single-threaded.
 Our product loads every markdown-it plugin [contributed to VS Code's built-in Markdown preview][vscode-markdown-extension-guide], which may double the time.